The 3-state Potts model on planar triangulations: explicit algebraic solution: Introduction and main results

 {\bf Outline of the paper.} We begin in Section~\ref{sec:prelim} with definitions on maps and the Potts model in~$q$ colours.
 We introduce the \emm Potts \gf,\ $T(y)\equiv T(q,\nu,w;y)$ of near-triangulations, which counts these maps, equipped with a $q$-colouring of their vertices, by the size (variable~$w$), the number of monochromatic edges (variable $\nu$) and the outer degree ($y$).
 In Section~\ref{sec:eqfunc} we give three characterizations of~$T(y)$, which were established successively in earlier papers~\cite{BeBM-11,BeBM-17}.
 The first one is valid for any $q$, but it involves an additional variable $x$ and a series that is more general than $T(y)$.
 The other two characterizations only hold for $q=3$.
 One involves $T(y)$, while the other does not involve the variable $y$ any more.
 It is a polynomial system relating several series in $w$ and $\nu$, among which $T_1, T_3, T_5$ and $T_7$.
 In Section~\ref{sec:Ty}, we derive from this system the minimal polynomials of $T_1, T_3, T_5$ and $T_7$, and prove Theorem~\ref{thm:main}.
 Section~\ref{sec:asympt} is devoted to the singular analysis of the series $T_i$, culminating in Proposition~\ref{prop:asympt}.

-This paper is accompanied by a \Maple\ session available on the web pages of the authors.
+Many parts of this paper require using a computer algebra system.
+The paper is thus accompanied by a \Maple\ session available on the web pages of the authors.
 We also use {\tt msolve}, a C library for solving in arbitrary precision multivariate polynomial systems~\cite{msolve}.